fmnoise/flow/README.md

 ```

 **thru** accepts value and function, and applies function to value if value is an exception and return given value, so `(thru println x)` can be written as `(else #(doto % println) x)`, so function is called only for side-effects(like error logging).

+**IMPORTANT** `thru` doesn't wrap handler to try/catch by default, so you should do that manually if you need that

 As all described functions accept value as last agrument, they are ideal for `->>` macro or `partial` usage.
 But there are also variations for `->`: `then>`, `else>`, `either>` and `thru>`.